23+ Inspiring Things To Do In New Bedford MA: New England Whaling History

 VISIT: New Bedford Museum of Glass

-Once hidden in the back of the former Wamsutta Textile Mill, the Museum of Glass is moving into new digs at the Wamsutta Club in the James Arnold Mansion up on the hill.
+Once hidden in the back of the former Wamsutta Textile Mill, the New Bedford Museum of Glass is moving into new digs at the Wamsutta Club in the James Arnold Mansion up on the hill.
 Glassmaking was a huge New Bedford industry in the 1860s; tableware, quality cut glass, and fancy chandeliers were all manufactured here.

 The Museum of Glass showcases glass of all kinds from ancient to contemporary – much of it rare, including shelves of Vaseline Glass, made with uranium, which glows green under ultraviolet light in a dark room.
 (Listen to the insistent Geiger counter in one of the cases).